k-rahul1/Reinforcement-Learning/README.md

 # Repository Contents

-Code: Contains the implementation of the reinforcement learning-based approach for tension-aware, winding-constrained path planning for tethered robots.
+Code: Contains the implementation of the reinforcement learning-based approach for tension-aware, winding-constrained path planning for tethered robots.<br />
-Video: Includes video of testing the path planning algorithm.
+Video: Includes video of testing the path planning algorithm.<br />
-Documentation: Contains documentation, such as research papers, technical reports, or user manuals, related to the project.
-Plots: Stores plots used in the project documentation or presentation.
+Plots: Stores plots used in the project documentation or presentation.<br />
-Report: Includes the presentation and project report.
+Report: Includes the presentation and project report.<br />
-README.md: Provides an overview of the project, installation instructions, usage guidelines, and other relevant information.
+README.md: Provides an overview of the project, installation instructions, usage guidelines, and other relevant information. <br />

 # Usage

-To use the codebase for tension-aware, winding-constrained path planning:
+To use the codebase for tension-aware, winding-constrained path planning:<br />
--Clone the repository to your local machine.
+-Clone the repository to your local machine.<br />
--Install the necessary dependencies as specified in the requirements file.
+-Install the necessary dependencies as specified in the requirements file.<br />
--Run the main script or Jupyter notebooks to execute the path planning algorithm.
+-Run the main script or Jupyter notebooks to execute the path planning algorithm.<br />
--Customize parameters or configurations as needed for specific scenarios.
+-Customize parameters or configurations as needed for specific scenarios.<br />
--Analyze the results and adapt the approach as required for your application.
+-Analyze the results and adapt the approach as required for your application.<br />